hazelgrove/hazelnut-dynamics-agda/README.md

 restricted fragment without holes.

 - [complete-expansion.agda](complete-expansion.agda) argues that the
-  expansion of a complete term into the dynamic language produces another complete term.
+  expansion of a complete external term into the internal language produces another complete term.
 - [complete-preservation.agda](complete-preservation.agda) argues that
   stepping a complete term produces a complete term that is assigned the same type